nooowl/CPP-ITMO/README.md

 ### Lab №6, Lab №7

-Implementation of class "Array" with templates and some exceptions.
+The implementation of the "Array" class with templates and some exceptions.

 ### Lab №8

-Implementation of some generic classes.
+The implementation of some generic classes.

   **Classes:**
 - all_of;